3.12. Composition of relations

 Well-founded relations

 Proposition.
-The transitive closure T of a well-founded relation R is well-founded.
+The transitive closure T of any well-founded relation R is

 Proof.
 If R ⊂ E2 is well-founded, T = R⚬P and P =